Dec 23, 2025 · 7 min read

 Why Store and Forward is Critical for IIoT

-Implementing this pattern provides three non-negotiable benefits for enterprise manufacturing:
+Implementing this pattern provides three core benefits for enterprise manufacturing:

-1. Zero Data Loss: Regulatory compliance (like FDA 21 CFR Part 11 or aerospace traceability) requires an unbroken chain of data.
-Store and forward guarantees that historical logs are whole, regardless of IT infrastructure hiccups.
+- Data-loss risk reduction: Regulatory compliance (like FDA 21 CFR Part 11 or aerospace traceability) requires an unbroken chain of data.
+With durable local storage and replay policies, store and forward helps preserve historical logs during IT infrastructure hiccups.

 How Proxus Handles Disconnections at the Edge